 - Whatsapp– in the account settings there is an option to sync your data with Google Drive

 - Phone calls and texts– you can make a request in writing to receive a log of all the calls and texts you have made from your phone company.
 Then, use a highlighter to pick out the relevant entries.
 To get the content of the texts, I couldn’t find any better method than screenshotting each one with my phone, but that was a long process.

 Things I wish I had known before I paid the fee:

 - It’s great to group your file uploads into small amounts, e.g. all your letters from friends could go together but each file is limited to 5MB.
 Don’t stray above that, as you’ll find you have to re-scan everything and cry- not that I’d know about that…..!

 - I had a major panic while we were preparing this evidence because I’ve been trying to live in 10 countries and the visa seemed the require a character check from each country!
 Those checks take months to arrive!
 Luckily we were told that we only needed character checks from countries where I’d stayed longer than 1 year, and I usually move on within a year, so that was a big relief.
 This may have changed, double check it with your Case Officer.

 - On the same note, your application requires you to list every single country you have visited ever, since birth, with dates.
 This was impossible especially because when I lived in the Czech Republic we used to cross the border with Poland daily to go shopping.
 I did my best with it, using stamps in my passport, and uploaded a document in my evidence to explain why it could not be 100% accurate.
 I think that’s the best solution!

-Free download to make your australian partner visa application (a bit more) easy!
+Free downloads to make your Australian partner visa application (a bit more) easy!

 Here is the master Partner Visa Online Evidence Checklist that we used to track all of our evidence for the visa application, a total lifesaver.